ItelSunday/Sprint-Challenge-React-Wars/Answers.md

 1. Describe state.
-State is stored internally in the 	component, and only managed by the 	component itself.
-When you need to update the state, we provide a new reference for each property in the state.
-Example.  clicking button, typing some text, pressing some key
+State can be changed.
+It is stored internally in the component, and only managed by the 	component itself.
+When you need to update the state, we provide a new reference for each property in the state.Example. clicking button, typing some text, pressing some key
 We follow the functional programming paradigm, which state should not be updated directly and .setState() method should be used instead.

 1. Describe props.